maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`([*aexp*])
+w
 Returns a random positive number between 0 (inclusive) and 0.999... (exclusive).
 Some dialects require some form expression in the parentheses even if they do not use it; some do not.
 RetroBASIC works with either style.
-In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
+In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned, but there are numerous important exceptions.
+The variations are so (*ahem*) random, that Lien's *The BASIC Handbook* just gives up and tells you to consult your manual.

+Most random number generators are based on a mathematical formula that takes the last random number as its input.
+This means that each call to the function will return a new value, it cannot be the last one.
+Systems vary widely on how this is actually implemented.
+In some, the initial number, or *seed* is always the same and thus the sequence of numbers generated will always be the same.
+These variations generally offer some method to change the initial value so that different sequences can be generated.
+Earlier dialects generally use `RANDOMIZE` for this, later ones modified the `RND` itself for this task.
+The best example is Microsoft and its many variations, which used a negative number as a seed.
+Other, like Atari BASIC, used an internal hardware timer to produce values, which was both faster and always randomized.
+Some blended the two options.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
 This works by producing a number between 0 and X-*epsilon*, adds 0.5 to produce a value between 0.5 and X+0.5, and then `INT`s that value, resulting in a value between 1 and X, inclusive.
 This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations.

 Because this series of operations takes some time to complete, a number of dialects offered ways to generate integer values directly in a single step.
 Unfortunately, there is no standard solution for this functionality, some use a separate function like `RAND`, while others modify `RND`.
 Among those that use `RND`, one common solution is that if the *aexp* produces a value between 0 and 1 it returns a floating point value as above, whereas larger positive values produce an integer value from 1 to the provided number.
-BBC BASIC is an example of this style.
+Integer BASIC and BBC BASIC are examples of this style.

 Another common variation is found in Microsoft BASICs, although these vary across implementations.
-Generally, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `RND(-1)` performs the same operation as `RANDOMIZE 1:RND(1)`.
-As almost every other dialect uses only positive values in *aexp*, this functionality is considered completely compatible, and is supported in RetroBASIC.
+In these, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `X=RND(-1)` performs the same operations as `RANDOMIZE 1:X=RND(1)`.
+As almost every other dialect uses only positive values in *aexp*, or ignores them completely, this functionality is considered highly compatible, and is supported in RetroBASIC.

-Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(0)` in any case where it is not clearly specified.
+Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(1)` in any case where it is not clearly specified.

 #### Variations:

-Apple's Integer BASIC is an example of a dialect that modifies RND to produce integer values, as is BBC BASIC An *aexp* between 0 and 1 produces fractional values as above, while larger values produce integer results between 1 and that number.
-For instance, `RND(6)` will produce results 1..6, ideal for simulating dice.
-As the vast majority of programs use constants for *aexp*, and those constants are typically 0 or 1, this variation may be considered "compatible enough" for inclusion in RetroBASIC.
+ANSI BASIC *requires* the parameter to be empty.
+Very few dialects followed this rule, although DEC and the APF Imagination Machine are two known to do so.

+It is generally the case that any dialect that supports `RANDOMIZE` treats the *aexp* as a dummy.

+Apple's Integer BASIC produces only integer values, as these were the only types it could work with.
+The system always returns a value between 0 and *aexp* - 1, which made it an analog of the more typical floating point versions that never returned the upper bound.
+To simulate rolling dice, for instance, one could use `LET ROLL=RND(6)+1`.

 Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.

-Commodore BASIC uses `RND(0)` to produce a "randomized random value", which is accomplished not by running a typical sequence of operations, but a much simpler series that mixes the last value with the value from an internal timer.
+Commodore BASIC uses `RND(0)` to produce a "randomized random value", which is accomplished by mixing the last value with the value from an internal timer.
 As the timer functions vary across their computer models, the outcome of this function also varies.
 On most machines, the timer is always running and `RND(0)` operates as if it has been seeded with `RANDOMIZE`.
 On the Commodore 64 the timer does not start automatically and `RND(0)` will normally always return the same value.
-Note that this is different than dialects like Dartmouth; those will return different values for `RND(0)` every time it is called, although the *sequence* of values will always be the same.
-In the C64, the value is the same every time and every run.
+Note that this is different than dialects like Dartmouth; those will return different values for `RND(0)` every time it is called, although the *sequence* of values will always be the same (unless `RANDOMIZE`d).
+On the C64, the value is the same every time and every run.
 To address this, users were told to add `RND(-TI)` near the start of their programs, using the ticks counter, `TI`, as the seed.

 In AppleSoft BASIC, an *aexp* of zero causes the system to return the last value.
-This appears to be similar to the implementation in Commodore versions, with no ability to tie in a timer.
+This appears to be the same implementation as Commodore versions, but with no ability to tie in a timer.

+BBC BASIC supports the integer value syntax for *aexp* larger than zero, and this is often found in BBC programs.
+This returns the values 1 *aexp*, inclusive, in contrast to Integer BASIC which is 0 up to *aexp*.
+It also supports seeding the random if passed a negative *aexp*, but with the twist that it returns the seed number passed in, not a new random number based on that seed.
+Like AppleSoft, `RND(0)` returns the last value generated by `RND(1)`.
+If the function is called with no *aexp* between the parens, it returns a random value between -2147483648 and 2147483647, that is, a 32-bit signed integer.
+Finally, the sequence is only started with the `RUN` or `CHAIN` commands, so calling it from the prompt in immediate mode will return 0 until the program has started at least once.

 #### See also: